Why Kubernetes?

 • Good starting point if you want to host many apps on one server.

 Need the tradeoff?
-Read our guide on K3s vs managed Kubernetes.
+Read our self-hosted Kubernetes with K3s page.

 If you want a proven budget-friendly route, start with Hetzner.
 Other providers work as well when you already have a preferred server vendor.